 - El Salvador, designation will terminate effective Sept.
 9, 2019

 - Syria, designation is extended until Sept.
 30, 2019

 TPS country terminations don’t take effect immediately when they are announced.

 By law, termination can’t take effect until 60 days after (a) the Federal Register notice of termination is published or (b) the expiration of the most recent extension, if that date is later.
 To ensure an orderly transition, DHS may also extend TPS benefits for an additional period of time before the announced termination actually takes effect.

 DHS will extend the TPS designation for Syria for eighteen months.
 The termination for El Salvador will be delayed for eighteen months, terminating on Sept.
 9, 2019.
 For Nicaragua, DHS will delay termination for an additional twelve months, until Jan.
 5, 2019.
 For Honduras, TPS will be automatically extended for six months, through July 5, 2018.
 DHS may or may not decide to extend it beyond that date.
 For Haiti, DHS termination will be delayed for an additional eighteen months, through July 22, 2019.
-Nicaraguans, Hondurans, and Haitians with TPS will be required to reapply for Employment Authorization Documents, or EADs, in order to maintain their TPS and to continue to legally work in the United States until the end of the respective termination or extension periods.
+Nationals of these countries will be required to re-register in order to maintain their TPS and to continue to legally work in the United States until the end of the respective termination or extension periods.
 The rules for maintaining employment authorization in the United States until the end of the respective termination or extension period are specific to each TPS population.
 Further details about re-registration for Nicaragua and Honduras are found in Federal Register Notices published on December 15, 2017.
 The Federal Register Notice regarding Haiti and El Salvador were published on January 18, 2018.
-We are awaiting publication of a Federal Register notice to be published at a later date.
+We are awaiting publication of a Federal Register Notice for Syria was published on March 5, 2018.